Chuckleberry-Finn/game-night/README.md

 { func="DrawTextureCardFace", depth=5, rgb = {0.741, 0.725, 0.710} }
 ``````

-`category`: Alternate category for the item, default would be "Game Piece.
+`category`: Alternate category for the item, default would be "Game Piece".

 `cardFaceType`: Provide an alternative texture directory for cards.
 Useful for cards sets with different backs but identical faces.